salman-shaikh-19/My-Finance-Tracker/daily_task.md

 # 15 oct

-- chnages in charts of all modules.
+- chnages in charts of all modules and add more charts liek area ,radar and doughnut.
 - investment module should display data current year wise or year wise.
-- add install appp button in setting profile section of navigaton bar
+- add install appp button in setting profile section of navigaton bar.